Plate armour: Modern body armour

-In 1916, General Adrian of the French army provided an abdominal shield which was light in weight (approx. one kilogram) and easy to wear.
+In 1916, General Adrian of the French army provided an abdominal shield that was lightweight (approx. 1 kilogram) and easy to wear.
 A number of British officers recognised that many casualties could be avoided if effective armour were available.

 The first usage of the term "flak jacket" refers to the armour originally developed by the Wilkinson Sword company during World War II to help protect Royal Air Force (RAF) air personnel from flying debris and shrapnel.
 The Red Army also made use of ballistic steel body armour, typically chestplates, for combat engineers and assault infantry.

 After World War II, steel plates were soon replaced by vests made from synthetic fibre, in the 1950s, made of either boron carbide, silicon carbide, or aluminium oxide.
 They were issued to the crew of low-flying aircraft, such as the UH-1 and UC-123, during the Vietnam War.
 The synthetic fibre Kevlar was introduced in 1971, and most ballistic vests since the 1970s are based on kevlar, optionally with the addition of trauma plates to reduce the risk of blunt trauma injury.
 Such plates may be made of ceramic, metal (steel or titanium) or synthetic materials.